 Examples of such communication processes include: School visits, interviews, School App, newsletters, reports, feedback sheets, surveys, notes, telephone calls, special events etc.

-Please feel free to visit the school at any time.
-However, to facilitate smooth functioning of classrooms, we recommend that parents contact the Principal to arrange a mutually suitable time.
+If you would like to visit the school, meet with the teacher or the Principal, we ask that parents contact the school to arrange a mutually suitable time.